thierryc/Design-System-Variables/README.md

 Variables Design System for Grid, Layout, Media Queries, Responsive Design, Typography Rhythm and colors.
 A “ready to use” set of variables for Design System.

+Align on a vertical grid drived by the typography.

 ## Demo

 https://thierryc.github.io/Design-System-Variables